Jailed former Pakistani PM Imran Khan threatens civil disobedience movement - ExBulletin

 Jailed former Pakistani PM Imran Khan threatens civil disobedience movement

-He called for a judicial investigation into the repression of the November 25 protest march which he said killed at least 12 of his supporters, and into the violence of May 9 last year which left eight people dead.
-All arrested political workers should also be released, he said.
+Taking an official post on a judicial investigation into the violence of May 9 and the allegations. murders of members of his party during the November 26 demonstration.

+He said the negotiating committee will include Leader of Opposition Umar Ayub Khan and Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur.

-“If these two demands are not met, a civil disobedience movement will start from December 14 and the government will be held responsible for all consequences,” Khan said.
+“If these two demands are not accepted, a civil disobedience movement will be launched from December 14.
+The government will be responsible for the results of this movement,” Khan said.

-The government denies any deaths during the November 25 protest march and says Khan's supporters attacked military installations on May 9 last year.

-Khan was indicted on Thursday for leading the May 9 attacks, to which he has pleaded not guilty.
+In a message published on Friday, he said that if the demands failed, “civil disobedience, reduction of remittances and a boycott movement would be launched.”
+On November 14, Khan issued a “final call” for nationwide protests, demanding the restoration of the PTI's electoral mandate, the release of detained party members, and the reversal of the 26th Amendment, which he said had strengthened a “dictatorial regime”.

+His party, the PTI, launched the protest on November 24 to stage a sit-in at D-Chowk in Islamabad's red zone, where most government buildings are located.
+His supporters were forcefully dispersed on the night of November 26 when they reached near D-Chowk.

 |